 (And before any of you leave comments about how we don’t need a rice cooker and could easily cook rice on the stove and here are the instructions how to do it etc etc… yeah, I know.
 But we have a rice cooker.
 And we like it.
 And this one broke, so this is how we fixed it.)

-See, back in 2008, the same thing happened to my hair dryer, and … Read the rest
+See, back in 2008, the same thing happened to my hair dryer, and my dad helped me out… Read the rest

 If you use a cell phone, you should wear a headset, right?
 I got my first cell phone in 2000 and have known for years that it might be dangerous to hold the phone right up to my head.
 Nevertheless, year after year, I did exactly that and felt the heat cooking my brain.
 I think I was in denial.
 But a few weeks ago, the World Health Organization’s International Agency for Research on Cancer classified radiofrequency electromagnetic fields as possibly carcinogenic to humans (PDF), based on an increased risk for glioma, a malignant type of brain cancer associated with wireless phone use.
 And while there is debate about results of studies conducted to date, this recent news was enough to wake me up.